ampproject/amp.dev/content/docs/analytics/analytics-vendors.md

 Adds support for Gemius Audience/Prism analytics.
 Additionally, the gemius-provided `prefix` and `identifier` variables must be specified.
 It's also possible to specify the optional variable `extraparams` (key1=value1|key2=value2).
 More details can be found at [gemius.com](https://www.gemius.com).

-### Google AdWords
+### Google Ads

 Type attribute value: `googleadwords`

-Adds support for Google AdWords conversion tracking and remarketing.
-See more details in the AdWords help center for [conversion tracking](https://support.google.com/adwords/answer/1722054?hl=en) and [remarketing](https://support.google.com/adwords/answer/2453998?hl=en).
+Adds support for Google Ads conversion tracking and remarketing.
+See more details in the Google Ads help center for [conversion tracking](https://support.google.com/adwords/answer/1722054?hl=en) and [remarketing](https://support.google.com/adwords/answer/2453998?hl=en).
 Both tags can be used independent of each other.

 ### Google Analytics

 Type attribute value: `googleanalytics`

 Adds support for Google Analytics.
 More details for adding Google Analytics support can be found at [developers.google.com](https://developers.google.com/analytics/devguides/collection/amp-analytics/).

+### Google Tag Manager

+Type attribute value: N/A

+Google Tag Manager is [supported](https://developers.google.com/google-ads/amp/landing-pages#google_tag_manager) in AMP, and a list of supported tags can be found [here](https://support.google.com/tagmanager/answer/6106924).
+To add Google Tag Manager to your AMP page, follow the instructions [here](https://support.google.com/tagmanager/answer/6103696).
+Unlike other vendors, Google Tag Manager does not require the `type` attribute to be set.

 ### INFOnline / IVW